tsugiproject/tsugi/README.md

 Each of these repositories contain instructions on how to install, configure, and hook each of these applications into your Tsugi instance.
-Once you install a new module or modules, you will need to re-run the Admin / database configuration process to create the new tables required by the new applications.
+Once you install a new module or modules, you will need to re-run the Admin / Database Upgrade process to create the new tables required by the new applications.

 Someday we will build a UI that can install these modules - but for now you must